Home

 Furthermore, educators should be mindful of various factors that may impact parents'/carers' ability to engage fully in their child's education.
 This may include cultural differences, language barriers, socio-economic constraints, or personal challenges.
 By showing empathy and understanding, educators can establish trust and build a collaborative partnership with parents/carers based on mutual respect and support.

 I have a personal example of how educators showed empathy and understanding to me, as a parent of two children under five.
 Last year, my grandad suddenly sadly passed away during the school holidays.
 My emotions were at an all-time high and it was a daily struggle to balance home life and school life.
 I was not sleeping, I was sad, I felt busy travelling across London to visit family.
-I was nursing a 6-month-old baby and still functioning with all the activities surrounding my young family.
+I was nursing a 6-month-old baby and functioning with all the activities surrounding my young family.
 I hid my emotions for the sake of the children.
-It was emotionally and physically draining.
 For a few weeks during this period, leaving home by 8:30 a.m. to take my son to school was an absolute struggle.
 I felt awful because it was my fault that we were late, and I did not want my son's well-being to be affected due to my grief.
 The children are young, so they did not understand my bereavement, but my 5-year-old did start to demonstrate anxiety at the thought of being the last one on the classroom carpet during circle time or late for assembly.

 Educators can bridge the gap between home and school by being empathetic and flexible.
 This will create a collaborative learning environment.
 Studies indicate that empathy plays a crucial role in increasing parental involvement, which can strengthen the foundation for successful educational partnerships.